WHO WE ARE

 To understand who we are, you must learn the translation, definition and correct pronunciation of Bar au Chocolat.

 Translation / Definition

 bar au chocolat (nm)

 1. chocolate bar—the kind of bar you walk into, not the kind you eat

-So there's this guy that walks into a chocolate bar . . .
+So, there's this guy who walks into a chocolate bar . . .

 2. a boutique chocolatemaker based in Manhattan Beach, California

 Bar au Chocolat makes chocolate for tasting, cooking and baking.
 Our product line features tasting bars, couverture, unsweetened chocolate, roasted cacao powder, roasted cacao nibs, chocolate chips, batons and hot chocolate.

 3. a vibrant resource to celebrate, teach and advance the unique intellectual and sensory experience of chocolate